Joeboy/oxynth/README.md

 ## Software

 This repo contains Rust software that reads from the USB MIDI keyboard and outputs notes via the PCM5102.
+You can also send MIDI controller events to modify the waveform, ADSR and filter.

 The default [synth code](./src/synth.rs) is pretty boring.
 It reads a buffer of incoming midi messages and outputs notes to an audio buffer.
 It should be pretty